Upgrade Matlab from Terminal

-Upgrading the Matlab version or installing Addon Toolboxes can be initiated from the system Terminal / Command Prompt.
-Actually doing the upgrade or addon install does require a graphical connection to the computer (Remote Desktop, VNC, or similar).
+Matlab version upgrade can be initiated from the system Terminal or from the Matlab Help menu.
+Running the upgrade or Add-On install requires a graphical connection to the computer (Remote Desktop, VNC, or similar).

-The little bell icon on the upper right corner of the Matlab IDE typically shows when a Matlab update is available.
-To force checking for install, even if the bell is not showing an update, under the Matlab directory look for “update_installer”
+The bell icon on the upper right corner of the Matlab Desktop typically shows when a Matlab update is available.
+To force checking for install, even if the bell is not showing an update, under the Matlab binary directory look for “MathWorksUpdateInstaller”

 If the graphical connection has a problem like: